magento/devdocs/guides/v1.0/m2devgde/config/depend-inj.md

 :	Object that implements the same interface as the original object, but unlike this original object has only one dependency&mdash;the object manager.
 A proxy is used for lazy loading of optional dependencies.

-<h2 id="dep-inj-mod">Using Dependency Injection in Your Module</h2>
+<h2 id="dep-inj-mod">How to use dependency injection in your module</h2>

-The object manager needs the following configurations: TBD CROSS REFS
+The object manager needs the following configurations:

 *	Class definitions for retrieving the types and numbers of class dependencies
 *	Instance configurations for retrieving how the objects are instantiated and for defining their lifecycle